ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 > ## Create a test recipe
 >
-> Create a simple recipe that loads the "FLUXCOM" data.
-It should include a
+> Create a simple recipe called `recipe_check_fluxnet.yml` that loads the
-> datasets section with a single entry for the "FLUXCOM" dataset with the correct
+> "FLUXCOM" data.
+It should include a datasets section with a single entry for
-> dataset keys, and a diagnostics section with two variables: gpp and gppStderr.
+> the "FLUXCOM" dataset with the correct dataset keys, and a diagnostics section
-> We won't need any preprocessors or scripts (set `scripts: null`), but you will
+> with two variables: gpp and gppStderr.
+We don't need any preprocessors or
-> have to add a documentation section with a description, authors and
+> scripts (set `scripts: null`), but we have to add a documentation section with
-> maintainer, otherwise the recipe will fail.
+> a description, authors and maintainer, otherwise the recipe will fail.
 >
 > Use the following dataset keys:
 >